 Important PREP Dates

-- Parent Orientation will take place in the month of May at the site your student is accepted.
+- Parent Orientation will take place in May at the site which the student is accepted

 - Absences: Student is only allowed three excused absences